-- coughing after swallowing or a feeling of choking
+- coughing after swallowing, or feeling like you're choking

-You may have symptoms in just certain parts of your body to begin with but they will eventually spread to the rest of your body.
-As the disease progresses you may have the following problems.
+You may have symptoms in certain parts of your body to begin with, but eventually they’ll start to spread to other areas.
+As motor neurone disease progresses, you may develop the following problems.

-- Muscle weakness in your arms, hands and legs may make everyday tasks more difficult, such as turning taps or door handles, brushing your hair or fastening buttons.
-Raising your foot with each step may be difficult, which may cause your feet to drag on the floor.
-You may find it difficult to hold your head upright if your neck muscles weaken.
+- Weak muscles in your arms, hands and legs.
+This may make everyday tasks such as turning taps or door handles or fastening buttons more difficult.
+It might become difficult to raise your foot with each step so you drag your feet when walking.
+You may find it hard to hold your head upright if your neck muscles weaken.

 - You may laugh or cry more easily.
-This may be due to physical changes caused by the disease, rather than changes in how you’re feeling.
+This can be because of physical changes caused by the disease, rather than changes in how you’re feeling.

 - The muscles of your chest wall may be affected, which can make it difficult to breathe.